Exploration-of-image-to-audio-synthesis/video-features-extraction/README.md

 conda activate video_features
 ```

-The example is provided for the ResNet-50 flavour, but the following examples also work for ResNet-18,34,101,152 as well as EfficientNetV2-S.
+The example is provided for the ResNet-50 variant, but the following examples also work for other models, including EfficientNetV2 variants.
 ```bash
 python main.py \
     --feature_type resnet50 \